Claim your 90% Pennsylvania Educational Improvement Tax Credit (EITC)

 Wyndcroft makes creating scholarships easy!

-Fill out the form below to let us know you want to learn more about this extraordinary opportunity.
+Fill out this form to let us know you want to learn more about this extraordinary opportunity.
 Robert Evans, Director of Development, will then contact you to set up a personalized EITC planning session.

 - How much of my EITC gift will support scholarships at Wyndcroft?